- Meet the Directors -

 Christopher loves teaching students of all ages to play musical instruments and strives to inspire his students to have a life-long love of music.

-Concert Choir: Lena Palermo
+Concert Choir: TBD

 - About -